- Identify the antipoverty government programs that comprise the safety net

 - Explain the safety net programs' primary goals and how these programs have changed over time

 - Discuss the complexities of these safety net programs and why they can be controversial

-The U.S. government has implemented a number of programs to assist those below the poverty line and those who have incomes just above the poverty line, to whom we refer as the near-poor.
+The U.S. government has implemented a number of programs to assist those below the poverty line and those who have incomes just above the poverty line.
 Such programs are called the safety net, to recognize that they offer some protection for those who find themselves without jobs or income.

 Temporary Assistance for Needy Families

 From the Great Depression until 1996, the United States’ most visible antipoverty program was Aid to Families with Dependent Children (AFDC), which provided cash payments to mothers with children who were below the poverty line.
 Many just called this program “welfare.”
 In 1996, Congress passed and President Bill Clinton signed into law the Personal Responsibility and Work Opportunity Reconciliation Act, more commonly called the “welfare reform act.”
 The new law replaced AFDC with Temporary Assistance for Needy Families (TANF).